-Granholm reported to be Energy Secretary nominee
+Biden to name Granholm as energy secretary

 But analysts cautioned that much of the transformative work Biden might hope to accomplish will require legislation, and Congress could be an obstacle.

 “You can only get so much done by executive action,” Hausfather said.
-Nuclear power and carbon capture projects are more likely to get bipartisan support than renewables, he said.
+Nuclear power and carbon-capture projects are more likely to get bipartisan support than renewables, he said.

-“But there’ll be opposition in Congress even if Jesus Christ were nominated,” said Kimbal.
+“But there’ll be opposition in Congress even if Jesus Christ were nominated,” said Kimball.